IPS-Eye-White

 God Loves You

-When the smoke clears, we are left with the fact that ANY attempt to persuade an unbeliever to repent and come to faith in Christ conveys the impression that he can choose to do so.
-It is absolutely inexcusable to stand before an audience of any size and preach that God will save them if they will put their trust in Jesus if, as Calvinism believes, God has limited to the offer to only a select few.
+ANY attempt to persuade an unbeliever to repent and come to faith in Christ conveys the impression that he can choose to do so.
+If, as Calvinism believes, God has limited the offer to only a select few it is absolutely inexcusable to stand before an audience of any size and preach that God will save them if they will put their trust in Christ.

 Hope Trumps Honesty

-God provided the only way to be saved.
+God provided the only way to be saved...
 The only way to get to heaven is through Jesus Christ.
-The good news is that this gift is offered to whomever will accept it.
+The good news is that this gift is offered to whomever will accept it....
 This gift is given freely out of God's love and grace...
 You can be forgiven and be saved if you believe in Jesus as your savior.
 God promises that whoever confesses and believes in Jesus will be saved...
 If you sincerely prayed and received Jesus into your life, God has done something wonderful for you!...
-May God bless you in your new life in Christ.
-[02]
+God bless you as you continue to know, show, and share the gospel of Jesus!
+[01]

 Yet another argument against limited atonement is that it is a hindrance to the preaching of the Gospel and to evangelism.
 Those that use this argument will say that if an evangelist cannot say "Christ died for you," then his effectiveness in presenting the Gospel will be limited.
 Or they will say that if only the elect will be saved, why should the Gospel be preached at all?
 Once again, these objections are easily dealt with.